Risk Factors

 In both the United States and certain foreign jurisdictions, there have been and we expect there will continue to be a number of legislative and regulatory changes to the health care system that could impact our or our licensees’ ability to sell our products profitably.
 In particular, in 2010, the Patient Protection Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, collectively, the Healthcare Reform Law, was enacted.
 The Healthcare Reform Law substantially changes the way healthcare is financed by both governmental and private insurers and significantly affects the pharmaceutical industry.
 Among the provisions of the Healthcare Reform Law of greatest importance to the pharmaceutical industry are the following:

 At this time, it remains uncertain what the full impact of these provisions will be on the pharmaceutical industry generally or our business in particular.
-The full effects of these provisions will become apparent as these laws are implemented and the Centers for Medicare and Medicaid Services and other agencies issue applicable regulations or guidance as required by the Healthcare Reform Law.
+The full effects of these provisions will become apparent as these laws are implemented and the Centers for Medicare & Medicaid Services and other agencies issue applicable regulations or guidance as required by the Healthcare Reform Law.
 Moreover, in the coming years, additional changes could be made to governmental healthcare programs that could significantly impact the success of our products.
+In addition, since its enactment, there have been judicial and Congressional challenges to certain aspects of the Healthcare Reform Law, and we expect there will be additional challenges and amendments to the Affordable Care Act in the future.
+Most recently, the Tax Cuts and Jobs Acts was enacted, which, among other things, removes penalties for not complying with the individual mandate to carry health insurance.
+It is uncertain the extent to which any such changes may impact our business or financial condition.

 Consolidation in the healthcare industry could lead to demands for price concessions or for the exclusion of some suppliers from certain of our markets, which could have an adverse effect on our business, financial condition or results of operations.

 Because healthcare costs have risen significantly, numerous initiatives and reforms by legislatures, regulators and third-party payers to curb these cost increases have resulted in a trend in the healthcare industry to consolidate product suppliers and purchasers.
 As the healthcare industry consolidates, competition among suppliers to provide products to purchasers has become more intense.
 This in turn has resulted, and will likely continue to result, in greater pricing pressures and the exclusion of certain suppliers from important market segments as group purchasing organizations, and large single accounts continue to use their market power to influence product pricing and purchasing decisions.
-We expect that market demand, government regulation, third-party reimbursement policies and societal pressures will continue to influence the worldwide healthcare industry, resulting in further business consolidations, which may exert further downward pressure on the prices of our anticipated products.
+We expect that market demand, government regulation, third party reimbursement policies and societal pressures will continue to influence the worldwide healthcare industry, resulting in further business consolidations, which may exert further downward pressure on the prices of our anticipated products.
 This downward pricing pressure may adversely impact our business, financial condition or results of operations.
-Under each of the Zyla Agreement, the KemPharm Agreement and the MainPointe Agreement and AD Pharma Agreement, our licensees control (or will control in the case of AD Pharma for LTX-03) the price of the licensed products, and we expect that our licensees, if any, of our products in development, will control the price of such products and may provide price discounts and price reductions in its discretion.
+Under each of the Assertio Agreement, the KemPharm Agreement, the MainPointe Agreement and AD Pharma Agreement, our licensees control (or will control in the case of AD Pharma for LTLX-03) the price of the licensed products, and we expect that our licensees, if any, of our products in development, will control the price of such products and may provide price discounts and price reductions in its discretion.
 Such price discounts and reductions will reduce the net sales of our licensed products and, correspondingly, our royalty payments under such license agreements.
 In addition, if any of our large customers is acquired or merged with another provider of similar products, we may lose that customer’s business.

 Our success depends on our ability to protect our intellectual property.